stormship/awesome-keep/README.md

 ## Tools

+- [Keep Tools](https://keeptools.org/) - A directory for all the tools and resources on the Keep Network
 - [All the Keeps](https://allthekeeps.com/deposits) - Monitoring tool for deposits, operators and governance
 - [Keepscan](https://keepscan.com/) - Explorer for monitoring deposits, redemptions and TBTC supply
 - [Keep Stats](https://keepstats.org/) - Dashboard to track TBTC supply, TVL, and KEEP price
+- [Ropsten Keep Faucet](http://us-central1-keep-test-f3e0.cloudfunctions.net/keep-faucet-ropsten) - Ropsten testnet faucet that sends 300k Keep grant to the specified account
+- [Ropsten Eth Faucet Bot](https://t.me/Faucet_Keep_Ropsen_Bot) - Telegram bot that faucets 25 ETH to the specified account, as long as the account also has a 300k Keep grant
+- [Keep Dashboard Mobile App](https://keepdashboard.app/) - An Android and iOS version of the Keep Dashboard -- useful for node operators.

 ## Philosophy